 Prof. Sacharoff’s research interests include criminal law and procedure (especially the Fourth Amendment), as well as computer law and encryption.
-His works have appeared in the Texas Law Review, the Alabama Law Review, and the Lewis and Clark Law Review, and have been cited by the Seventh Circuit Court of Appeals and in treatises including LAFAVE, CRIMINAL PROCEDURE and THE NEW WIGMORE: A TREATISE ON EVIDENCE.
+His works have appeared in the Texas Law Review, the Alabama Law Review, and the Washington University Law Review, and have been cited by the Seventh Circuit Court of Appeals and in treatises including LAFAVE, CRIMINAL PROCEDURE and THE NEW WIGMORE: A TREATISE ON EVIDENCE.

 Professor Laurent Sacharoff received his B.A. from Princeton University and graduated from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 After law school he clerked for the Honorable John S. Martin, Jr. in the Southern District of New York and then joined the law firm of Sullivan & Cromwell, where he was the pro-bono fellow handling prison litigation.
 In this job, he represented scores of prisoners and won several significant money damages awards for prison beatings, failure to protect, and other constitutional violations.
 He also served as a litigation associate at Sullivan & Cromwell handling complex commercial litigation.